CollinsWanjau/sqlalx/README.md

 base class which maintains a catalog and tables relative to that base - this is known as the `declarative base class`

+* A class using Declarative at a minimum needs a __tablename__ attribute, and atleast one `Column` which is a Primary key.

 ### Instrumentation

 * This refers to the process of augementing the functionality and attribute set of a particular class.

+* Instrumentation also includes the creation of a mapper object, which maps the class to a db table.The mapper defines how the attributes of the class are mapped to columns in the table, and provides methods for querying and modifying the table.

 ### Create a Schema

 * Table metadata is the object used by SQLa to repr this info. for a specific table is called the table object, and here Declarative has made one for us.